 - Monitor unscheduled absences (such as Sick Leave) for any concerning patterns (e.g. days of the week, time of the year).
 If a sick leave pattern is identified, discuss potential reasons with staff members and any support required to improve attendance.
 Monitor the changes in the reports on a monthly basis.

-- Refer to the charts to answer questions such as cost of leave usage taken and the type of leave taken throughout the year.
+- Refer to the charts to explore leave usage, including the type of leave taken throughout the year.

 Where does this data come from?